jonathanhogg/flitter/docs/tutorial.md

 The `@` character introduces a [template function call](language.md#template-function-calls).
-It is followed by the name of the function and then named arguments, using the same convention node attributes.
+It is followed by the name of the function and then a number of named arguments, using the same convention as node attributes.

 Note that we've added a new initial parameter to the `text3d()` function definition.
-If a template function call has an indented sequence of expressions, then the resulting vector from evaluating those expressions is passed in as the first argument.
+If a template function call has an indented sequence of expressions, then the result vector from evaluating those expressions is passed in as the first argument.
 This allows a template function call to be provided with "child" nodes that it can manipulate and return – often they are appended as children to whatever node or nodes the function creates.
 In this case, we do not expect any